badgateway/ketting/readme.md

 ```

 2 keys or `options` are currently supported: `auth` and `fetchInit`.  `auth`
 can be used to specify authentication information.
-HTTP Basic auth and OAUth2
+Support authentication methods are: HTTP Basic auth, OAuth2 Bearer tokens, and OAuth2 managed client.
-Bearer token are
-supported.

 Basic example: